awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    Output:

    ```
+   [ℹ]  eksctl version
    [ℹ]  using region us-west-2
-   [ℹ]  setting availability zones to [us-west-2b us-west-2c us-west-2d]
+   [ℹ]  setting availability zones to [us-west-2a us-west-2c us-west-2b]
-   [ℹ]  subnets for us-west-2b - public:192.168.0.0/19 private:192.168.96.0/19
+   [ℹ]  subnets for us-west-2a - public:192.168.0.0/19 private:192.168.96.0/19
    [ℹ]  subnets for us-west-2c - public:192.168.32.0/19 private:192.168.128.0/19
-   [ℹ]  subnets for us-west-2d - public:192.168.64.0/19 private:192.168.160.0/19
+   [ℹ]  subnets for us-west-2b - public:192.168.64.0/19 private:192.168.160.0/19
-   [ℹ]  nodegroup "standard-workers" will use "ami-0923e4b35a30a5f53" [AmazonLinux2/1.12]
+   [ℹ]  using Kubernetes version 1.14
    [ℹ]  creating EKS cluster "prod" in "us-west-2" region
-   [ℹ]  will create 2 separate CloudFormation stacks for cluster itself and the initial nodegroup
+   [ℹ]  will create 2 separate CloudFormation stacks for cluster itself and the initial managed nodegroup
-   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=us-west-2 --name=prod'
+   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=us-west-2 --cluster=prod'
+   [ℹ]  CloudWatch logging will not be enabled for cluster "prod" in "us-west-2"
+   [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=us-west-2 --cluster=prod'
+   [ℹ]  Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "prod" in "us-west-2"
+   [ℹ]  2 sequential tasks: { create cluster control plane "prod", create managed nodegroup "standard-workers" }
    [ℹ]  building cluster stack "eksctl-prod-cluster"
+   [ℹ]  deploying stack "eksctl-prod-cluster"
-   [ℹ]  creating nodegroup stack "eksctl-prod-nodegroup-standard-workers"
+   [ℹ]  deploying stack "eksctl-prod-nodegroup-standard-workers"
-   [✔]  all EKS cluster resource for "prod" had been created
+   [✔]  all EKS cluster resources for "prod" have been created
-   [✔]  saved kubeconfig as "/Users/username/.kube/config"
+   [✔]  saved kubeconfig as "/Users/ericn/.kube/config"
-   [ℹ]  adding role "arn:aws:iam::111122223333:role/eksctl-prod-nodegroup-standard-wo-NodeInstanceRole-IJP4S12W3020" to auth ConfigMap
-   [ℹ]  nodegroup "standard-workers" has 0 node(s)
+   [ℹ]  nodegroup "standard-workers" has 3 node(s)
+   [ℹ]  node "ip-192-168-29-149.us-west-2.compute.internal" is ready
+   [ℹ]  node "ip-192-168-48-14.us-west-2.compute.internal" is ready
+   [ℹ]  node "ip-192-168-92-183.us-west-2.compute.internal" is ready
    [ℹ]  waiting for at least 1 node(s) to become ready in "standard-workers"
-   [ℹ]  nodegroup "standard-workers" has 2 node(s)
+   [ℹ]  nodegroup "standard-workers" has 3 node(s)
+   [ℹ]  node "ip-192-168-29-149.us-west-2.compute.internal" is ready
-   [ℹ]  node "ip-192-168-22-17.us-west-2.compute.internal" is not ready
+   [ℹ]  node "ip-192-168-48-14.us-west-2.compute.internal" is ready
-   [ℹ]  node "ip-192-168-32-184.us-west-2.compute.internal" is ready
+   [ℹ]  node "ip-192-168-92-183.us-west-2.compute.internal" is ready
-   [ℹ]  kubectl command should work with "/Users/username/.kube/config", try 'kubectl get nodes'
+   [ℹ]  kubectl command should work with "/Users/ericn/.kube/config", try 'kubectl get nodes'
    [✔]  EKS cluster "prod" in "us-west-2" region is ready
    ```

 ------
-#### [ Windows ]
+#### [ Cluster with Linux and Windows workloads ]

-   This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.7.0`\.
+   This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.10.0`\.
 You can check your version with the following command:

    ```
    eksctl version